datalad-handbook/book/docs/basics/101-140-filesystem.rst

 the :command:`datalad drop` command (:manpage:`datalad-drop` manual).
 One use case for this is to make a repository more lean.
-Think about a situation in which a very large result file is computed by default in some analysis, but isn't relevant for any project, and one may want to remove it.
+Think about a situation in which a very large result file is computed by default in some analysis, but is not relevant for any project, and one may want to remove it.

 If an entire dataset is specified, all file content in sub-*directories* is dropped automatically, but for content in sub-*datasets* to be dropped, the